 Belmont's undergraduate management program is one of the most respected in the Mid-South.
 Our experienced faculty teach management students to be team players while stressing the development of an ethical framework and leadership skills.
 Many of our upper-level courses in management involve projects where students work with businesses in the Nashville area, and students can gain valuable leadership experience by participating in our many business student organizations.

-At Belmont, students may select a general Management concentration or choose a Health Care Management emphasis within the Management concentration.
+At Belmont, students may select a general Management concentration or choose a Health Care Management or Human Resources Management emphasis within the Management concentration.

 Health Care Management